 Registered Apprenticeship Program means the Maine Apprenticeship Program established in Title 26 §3202.

+Resident means that you are living in Maine and intend to remain here.
+Individuals with Nonimmigrant Visas who have entered the United States on a temporary basis - for tourism, medical treatment, business, temporary work, study, or other similar reasons are not eligible to apply for or participate in CSSP unless the individual is pursuing a lawful process to apply for immigration relief such as seeking asylum.

+Under Employed means someone who is working part-time, seasonal, temporary, or short-term survival jobs; working fewer than 30 hours per week while seeking full-time employment; or employed in a position that does not adequately match their skills, experience, or training.

 Written or writing means writing on paper or in electronic format such as email.

-SECTION 2: ELIGIBILITY
+SECTION II: ELIGIBILITY

-Criteria.
+Individual Eligibility

+Criteria

 Within the limits of available program resources (taking into account ongoing commitments to current participants), an applicant will be eligible for CSSP if the applicant applying for CSSP meets the following:

 Resident of and lives in Maine;

-Is at least 18 years of age or has graduated from high school, or is enrolled in the ECCTEP;
+Is at least 18 years of age or has graduated from high school, or is enrolled in the Early College and Career and Technical Education Program (ECCTEP);

-Does not have a postsecondary degree, industry recognized credential, or vocational certificate or license that is marketable in Maine;
+Does not already have a marketable postsecondary degree, industry recognized credential, or vocational certificate or license;

-Has income of less than 200% of the poverty level for the household size as calculated in paragraph 2 of this section;
+Has income of less than 275% of the poverty level for the family size as calculated in paragraph 2 of this section or, at the time of application, the individual or a dependent living in the individual’s household is receiving assistance from the Supplemental Nutrition Assistance Program (SNAP); the MaineCare program; the Temporary Assistance for Needy Families (TANF) program; Reception and Placement (R&P), Refugee Cash Assistance program, Supplemental Security Income (SSI) program; or the Home Energy Assistance Program (HEAP) the fuel assistance program under Title 30-A, section 4991;

 Is seeking education or training that results in an industry recognized credential, associate degree or bachelor's degree for an occupation approved according to Section 4; or is participating in a registered apprenticeship program pursuant to Title 26, Chapter 37, or is a certified pre-apprentice pursuing enrollment in a Maine Registered Apprenticeship Program; and

-Has the ability to undertake and complete the education or training program.
-An applicant's ability is determined pursuant to Section 6.3.
+Has the aptitude to undertake and complete education or training as determined by the institution providing the education or training.

-Individuals with Nonimmigrant Visas who have entered the United States on a temporary basis - for tourism, medical treatment, business, temporary work, study, or other similar reasons are not eligible to apply for or participate in CSSP unless the individual is pursuing a lawful process to apply for immigration relief.
+2. Determining Individual Financial Eligibility

-Determining Financial Eligibility.
-An applicant is financially eligible for CSSP when the applicant's household income, other than excluded income, is below 200% of the federal poverty guidelines.
-When determining the income of the applicant's household:
+An applicant is financially eligible for CSSP when the applicant's household income, other than excluded income, is below 275% of the federal poverty guidelines.
+When determining the income of the applicant's household.

-Household.
-The income and the size of the household are determined by the members of the household at the time of application.
+Family.
+The income and the size of the family are determined by the members of the household at the time of application.

 Household income.
 The CSSP case manager calculates the sum of the last four weeks of income, excluding income that is no longer received, of each household member (except dependent children) and excluding and including sources of income as provided in this section.
 If the last four weeks of income does not accurately reflect the income anticipated in the future, the CSSP case manager will use documentation and other information provided by the applicant to make a best estimate of income for the following four weeks.